Rio De Janeiro, Brazil: Best Things To Do

 Roof Infinity Pool, Hotel Emiliano Rio Brazil

-This mod beauty sits right on Copacabana Beach – with direct sea-views from your balcony.
+This mod beauty sits right on Copacabana Beach – with direct sea views from your balcony.
 Lazer-cut shutters that open like closet doors do double duty keeping the sun out and creating a unique, abstract hotel façade.
-In fact, these shutters are the Emiliano’s most identifying feature.
+In fact, these shutters are Emiliano’s most identifying feature.

 Library Living Room Hotel Emiliano Rio Brazil